 Many cardiac sonography programs are competitive.
 Meeting the minimum admission requirements may often not be enough to gain entrance to these programs, so applicants should strive to exceed them to the best of their abilities.
 Typical requirements for associate degree programs include prerequisite coursework, a high school diploma, a set number of hours observing sonography in a professional setting, letters of recommendation, and a statement of purpose.

-Bachelor’s degrees, specifically degree completion programs, have similar requirements but may also ask students to complete all their general education coursework in addition to prerequisites prior to admission.
-Candidates applying to certificate programs typically must already hold a bachelor’s or associate’s in addition to having completed prerequisite coursework and sometimes work experience.
+Bachelor’s degrees, specifically degree completion programs, have similar requirements but may also ask students to complete all their general education coursework in addition to prerequisites before admission.
+Candidates applying to certificate programs typically must already hold a bachelor’s or associate’s in addition to completing prerequisite coursework and sometimes work experience.

 Cardiac Sonographer Program Accreditation

 Ensuring a cardiac sonography program is accredited is a crucial step all students must take.
-Accreditation ensures that the program meets minimum standards of quality in curriculum, faculty, and facilities.
-Also, attending an accredited program can be the quickest path towards certification through the American Registry for Diagnostic Medical Sonography (ARDMS) or Cardiovascular Credentialing International (CCI).
+Accreditation ensures that the program meets minimum quality standards in curriculum, faculty, and facilities.
+Also, attending an accredited program can be the quickest path toward certification through the American Registry for Diagnostic Medical Sonography (ARDMS) or Cardiovascular Credentialing International (CCI).

-The primary accrediting body for cardiac sonography programs is the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-CAAHEP accredited schools based on recommendations from the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
-Both organizations ensure that accredited programs adhere to the highest standards of quality for cardiac sonography education.
+The Commission on Accreditation of Allied Health Education Programs (CAAHEP) is the primary accrediting body for cardiac sonography programs.
+CAAHEP-accredited schools based on recommendations from the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
+Both organizations ensure accredited programs adhere to the highest quality standards for cardiac sonography education.

 On-Campus Cardiac Sonographer Degree Programs